Denmark women's national football team

+History

+Denmark were one of the earliest pioneers of women's football, competing in the unofficial Women's World Cup tournaments in 1970 and 1971.
+Denmark won both tournaments, the first ever Danish football team to win the World Cup.
+The final of the 1971 Women's World Cup was played at Estadio Azteca in Coyoacán, Mexico, in front of a crowd of 112,500, the record attendance for any women's sporting event.

+2017 Euros

-At the UEFA Women's Euro 2017 in Netherlands, Denmark was drawn into Group A with Netherlands, Norway and Belgium.
+At the UEFA Women's Euro 2017 in the Netherlands, Denmark was drawn into Group A with Netherlands, Norway and Belgium.
 They secured a 1–0 victories over Belgium and Norway, but lost 1–0 to Netherlands.
 Despite that they managed to advance as runners-up in the group, to the quarter-finals against Germany.
-The Danes surprisingly won against the 22-year reign champions of Europe and qualified to the semifinals, with a 2–1 win.
+The Danes surprisingly won against the 22-year reigning champions of Europe and qualified to the semifinals, with a 2–1 win.
 Denmark defeated Austria 3–0 on penalties to reach the final for the first time, after the match finished goalless.
 In the final the team met Netherlands at the De Grolsch Veste, Enschede, standing in front of a crowd of 28,182 spectators.
 The Dutch team defeated Denmark, by a 4–2 victory and claimed their first UEFA Euro title.